 Ms. Schlossberg has extensive experience structuring, drafting, negotiating and advising on joint ventures, license agreements, research and development agreements, collaboration agreements, strategic alliances, co-marketing and co-promotion agreements, mergers and acquisitions, manufacturing and supply agreements, and consulting agreements.
 In addition, Ms. Schlossberg’s experience also includes conducting intellectual property diligence and evaluating technologies for her clients in the life sciences and other technology-based fields.
 Her clients include pharmaceutical, chemical, biotechnology, cosmetic, medical device and renewable energy companies, among others.

-Ms. Schlossberg brings multiple perspectives to bear in representing her clients.
+Ms. Schlossberg brings multiple perspectives in representing her clients.
 Her educational background in molecular biophysics and biochemistry and her experience conducting scientific research at several academic institutions facilitates her ability to understand the scientific and technical, in addition to the legal, aspects of the transactions on which she advises.
 Ms. Schlossberg also has served as in-house counsel on a secondment basis to a Fortune 50 pharmaceutical company, during which time she structured, negotiated and advised on a wide array of pharmaceutical and biotechnology transactions and related issues from an in-house perspective.

 In addition to her transactional work, Ms. Schlossberg also has significant experience in other types of life sciences and technology-intensive intellectual property-related matters.
 These matters include litigating patent infringement matters in U.S. federal court, representing clients in false advertising and consumer deception matters, and counseling clients on various intellectual property strategic issues.
 Ms. Schlossberg currently serves as one of the hiring partners and co-chairs of the hiring committee for Skadden’s New York office.

 Representative transactions include: